Parcothsai/python_linkedin/README.md

 # python_linkedin
 Python script which connect your linkedin account and search people with keywords.
+After connection, a file result.csv is created and put all results in this file. :thumbsup: :thumbsup:

 ## Important